swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/introduction.md

-# Part 1 - Local training and model evaluation
+# Introduction

+Learn how to train a model locally and evaluate it using DVC.